 • Food

-Fairy bread is an Australian staple at children’s parties, due to its sweet flavor and colorful, festive appearance.
-The recipe is simple, combining plain, sliced white bread with rich butter or margarine, which is then covered with hundreds of sweet, colorful sprinkles and cut into small triangles.
+Fairy bread is an Australian staple at children’s parties, due to its sweet flavour and colourful, festive appearance.
+The recipe is simple, combining plain, sliced white bread with rich butter or margarine, which is then covered with hundreds of sweet, colourful sprinkles and cut into small triangles.

 photo by Jellyfish juice (CC BY-SA 3.0) modified